kernelsauce/turbo/doc/iostream.rst

 .. function:: IOStream:read_until(delimiter, callback, arg)

-	Read until delimiter, then call callback with recieved data.
-The callback recieves the data read as a parameter.
+	Read until delimiter, then call callback with received data.
+The callback receives the data read as a parameter.
 Delimiter is plain text, and does not support Lua patterns.
 See read_until_pattern for that functionality. read_until should be used instead of read_until_pattern wherever possible because of the overhead of doing pattern matching.

 	:param delimiter: Delimiter sequence, text or binary.
 	:type delimiter: String
 	:param callback:  Callback function.
-The function is called with the recieved data as parameter.
+The function is called with the received data as parameter.
 	:type callback: Function
 	:param arg: Optional argument for callback.
 If arg is given then it will be the first argument for the callback and the data will be the second.

 .. function:: IOStream:read_until_pattern(pattern, callback, arg)

-	Read until pattern is matched, then call callback with recieved data.
+	Read until pattern is matched, then call callback with received data.
-	The callback recieves the data read as a parameter.
+	The callback receives the data read as a parameter.
 If you only are doing plain text matching then using read_until is recommended for less overhead.

 	:param pattern: Lua pattern string.
 	:type pattern: String
 	:param callback: Callback function.
-The function is called with the recieved data as parameter.
+The function is called with the received data as parameter.
 	:type callback: Function
 	:param arg: Optional argument for callback.
 If arg is given then it will be the first argument for the callback and the data will be the second.